Designing A Rooftop Garden- Key Considerations To Bear In Mind

 Urban living is all about space constraints, and you cannot expect to have a sprawling garden in the front or backyard.
 If you are serious about your gardening dreams, a rooftop garden makes a great idea.
 It utilizes the wasted space and brings nature back to the urban environment.
 You can even use it as a space for entertaining your guests.
 Further, it enhances air quality, reduces energy bills by providing temperature control, and adds value to your property.
 As long as you have a house with a roof, designing your own green space up there shouldn’t be rocket science.
 Here are a few considerations that you need to bear in mind before going ahead with the idea.

 The most challenging aspect of designing a rooftop garden is to manage shade for the plants because they are most likely to be in full sunlight throughout the day.
+If you are slightly doubtful if what sort of roofing would look the best with your home shade type, you can click here and find out details about it.
 The choice of the right kind of plants is vital because only certain species can stay healthy in the rooftop environment.
 The layout is equally important.
 You will have to place the delicate plants strategically or put shading for them to prevent overexposure.
 Apart from the sun’s heat, you will also need to shade them from the heat radiated by the surrounding buildings.

 Apart from the heat, the wind is another factor from which you need to protect your rooftop garden.
 The place will have to bear the brunt of adverse weather conditions, so incorporating windbreaks into the layout makes sense.
 Features like trellises and lattice can disrupt the flow of wind and add aesthetic appeal to space.
 The plants will get only enough air to thrive well without being damaged by strong gusts.